Sparse Imagination for Efficient Visual World Model Planning: Introduction

 \section{Introduction}

-By ``imagining'' future trajectories in a learned world model of the environment, agents can perform sophisticated decision making without trial-and-error in the real world \cite{hafner2019planet, hafner2019dreamer}.
-Recent world model advancements for visual control tasks, which necessitate reasoning over high-dimensional image observations, increasingly leverage high-level visual features derived from self-supervised vision models \cite{caron2021dino, oquab2023dinov2, nair2022r3m, xiao2022mvp}.
-For example, Zhou et al. \cite{zhou2024dinowm} introduces a world model that predicts future Vision Transformer (ViT) patch tokens (DINO features) instead of pixels or single vector representation, enabling zero-shot planning for diverse tasks.
-By retaining spatially rich visual tokens, such approaches achieve strong generalization on control tasks with complex observations.
-A downside, however, is that using dozens or hundreds of visual tokens per image incurs high, quadratic computational cost during inference, especially if many rollout simulations are needed for planning each action.
-This raises a crucial question: \begin{quote} \textbf{\emph{Can we retain the advantages of detailed visual world models while enhancing computational efficiency for planning?}} \end{quote} In this paper, we address the above question by introducing the concept of \textit{sparse imagination}, accelerating world model inference by deliberately using only a sparse subset of visual tokens during forward prediction.
-Our key insight is that ViT-based image representations contain redundancies \cite{raghu2021vision, pan2021ia, chen2022principle, kim2024learning}--not all patch tokens are necessary for forward prediction or decision making.
+By ``imagining'' future trajectories in a learned world model of the environment, agents can perform sophisticated decision making without trial-and-error in the real world \citep{wm, hafner2019dreamer, hafner2019planet}.
+Recent world model advancements for visual control tasks, which necessitate reasoning over high-dimensional image observations, increasingly leverage high-level visual features derived from self-supervised vision models \citep{caron2021dino, oquab2023dinov2, nair2022r3m, xiao2022mvp}.
+For example, DINO-WM \citep{zhou2024dinowm} introduces a world model that predicts future Vision Transformer (ViT) patch tokens (DINO features) instead of pixels or single vector representation, enabling zero-shot planning for diverse tasks.
+These approaches retain rich spatial tokens, achieving strong generalization on complex control tasks.
+However, using numerous visual tokens for planning incurs a prohibitive quadratic computational cost, as it requires many simulated rollouts.
+This raises a crucial question: \begin{quote} \textbf{\emph{Can we retain the advantages of detailed visual world models while enhancing computational efficiency for planning?}} \end{quote}

+In this paper, we address the above question by introducing the concept of \textit{sparse imagination}, accelerating world model inference by deliberately using only a sparse subset of visual tokens during forward prediction.
+Our key insight is that ViT-based representations are redundant \citep{raghu2021vision, pan2021ia, chen2022principle, kim2024learning, simeoni2025dinov3}; thus, not all patch tokens are necessary for planning.

 To achieve this, we propose a random dropout-based token selection mechanism for the world model during inference that dynamically encodes and predicts only a subset of patch tokens.
 Furthermore, we train the world model using randomized grouped attention to accommodate dynamic token selection.
 The resulting system performs planning on the subset of latent patch tokens, reducing computational cost while maintaining competitive performance.
 The primary contributions of this work are as follows: